-the famously racist region of the state gets an entire DISUNION post dedicated to how un-racist it used to be.
+the famously racist region of the state gets an entire DISUNION post dedicated to how un-racist it

 East Tennessee, wrote a pamphleteer shortly after the end of the Civil War, had long been considered the Switzerland of America.
 “Its towering mountains locking up deep, rich and verdant valleys and coves, its succession of ridges and valleys, its magnificent forests, its roaring streams, the general fertility of the soil, the glory of the climate, the salubrity of the atmosphere, the sublimity, beauty and picturesqueness of the scenery, the freshness and voluptuous abundance of the country, all conspire to make it one of the most desirable spots in America.”